IHE/ITI.MHD/input/pagecontent/ITI-67.md

 The DocumentReference Resources returned shall be compliant with the FHIR specification [http://hl7.org/fhir/R4/documentreference.html](http://hl7.org/fhir/R4/documentreference.html).

-The DocumentReference Resources returned will be compliant with the [MHD metadata](32_fhir_maps.html) for the IHE restrictions on DocumentReference Resource and with the [mapping to DocumentEntry](32_fhir_maps.html#documentEntry) from IHE Document Sharing profiles (e.g., XDS) to FHIR.
+The DocumentReference Resources returned may be compliant with the [MHD metadata](32_fhir_maps.html) for the IHE restrictions on DocumentReference Resource and with the [mapping to DocumentEntry](32_fhir_maps.html#documentEntry) from IHE Document Sharing profiles (e.g., XDS) to FHIR.

 ###### 2:3.67.4.2.2.1.1 Document location